georgebyte/georgebyte.com/_drafts/state-management-in-angular-with-observable-store-services.md

 }
 {% endhighlight %}

-One last thing to do to make this simple example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize the state when creating an instance of `CoffeeElectionStore`:
+One last thing to do to make this simple example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize the state when creating a new instance of `CoffeeElectionStore`:

 <span class="highlight-filename"><a href="https://github.com/jurebajt/coffee-election/blob/master/src/app/coffee-election.store.ts" target="_blank">coffee-election.store.ts</a></span>
 {% highlight typescript linenos %}